 Jalapeno Simple Syrup is an easy, spicy-sweet way to add heat to your mocktails.
 With just 3 ingredients and less than 15 minutes of your time, you can enjoy fun drinks whenever you want.
 I recommend keeping a jar in your fridge at all times!

 If you are looking for a spicy mocktail, this Jalapeno Margarita Mocktail is the perfect addition to Jalapeno Simple Syrup!
+Or try my Jalapeno Artichoke Dip for a spicy baked appetizer.
+If you have a lot of leftover jalapenos you can try my Quick Pickled Jalapenos too.

 What is Simple Syrup?

-This recipe uses slices of fresh jalapeno (with it’s seeds) to make an infused simple syrup.
+This recipe uses slices of fresh jalapeno (with it’s seeds) to make an infused spicy simple syrup.
 When added to a drink it gives your lips a tingly, warm sensation in the front and then the sweet jalapeno taste in the back.

-How Spicy is This Jalapeno Simple Syrup?
+How Spicy is This Jalapeno Syrup?

 If I had a dollar for every time I am asked this question, I would be a millionaire!
 This is hard to answer because it depends on how individuals handle spice.
 Me personally, I do not handle spice very well but I love spicy cocktails and mocktails.